finitess-code/java-fmt-spotless/README.md

 - A choice between incremental and full formatting
 - Elaborate formatting configuration set (also a choice between 3 formatters - Google, Palantir, Eclipse JDT)
 - Explicit control over Git hooks
+- supports formatter off/on sections

 ### Cons

-- Does not seem to detect/remove wildcard unused imports (but should be possible with some additional configuration)
+- Does not seem to detect/remove wildcard unused imports (both `google-java-format` and `cleanthat-javaparser-unnecessaryimport` are not able to do that)
 - Git hooks need to be installed and maintained manually